Customer Segmentation: A Step-by-Step Guide for Growth

-To scale efficiently and effectively, expansion stage companies need to focus their efforts not on a broad universe of potential customers, but rather on a specific subset of customers who are most similar to their best current customers.
-The key to doing so is through customer segmentation.
+To scale efficiently and effectively, expansion-stage companies need to focus their efforts on a specific subset of customers who are most similar to their best current customers, not a broad universe of potential customers.
+Customer segmentation is the way.

-At its most basic, customer segmentation (also known as market segmentation) is the division of potential customers in a given market into discrete groups.
-That division is based on customers having similar enough:
+Also known as market segmentation, customer segmentation is the division of potential customers in a given market into discrete groups.
+That division is based on customers having similar:

-- Needs, i.e., so that a single whole product can satisfy them.
+- Needs (i.e., so a single whole product can satisfy them)

 There are three main approaches to market segmentation: